tombh/peas/README.md

 code into the container:
 `docker run -t --privileged --volumes-from peas-data -v [path to peas codebase on your machine]:/home/peas -p 4000:4000 -i tombh/peas`

+Or you can just run the helpful script at `contrib/peas-dind/run.sh` that does all the above for you.

 The Peas API will be available at `vcap.me:4000`.

 ##Vagrant